MarekOnd/compressed-sensing-program/README.md

 # compressed-sensing-program

-A algorithm for blending images by interpolating between magnitudes and angles in the discrete Fourier transform of two images.
+A algorithm for blending images by interpolating between magnitudes and phases in the discrete Fourier transform of two images.

 Main script is in `main.ipynb`.

+> Input images must have the same dimensions.

 Example result: